 Machu Picchu Mountain

-Bring sturdy hiking boots with good traction, comfortable clothing, a hat, sunscreen, sunglasses, insect repellent, and plenty of water.
-Walking poles can also be helpful.
+Pack sturdy hiking boots with good traction, comfortable clothing, a hat, sunscreen, sunglasses, insect repellent, and plenty of water.
+Hiking poles can also be helpful.

 Huchuy Picchu Mountain